OliviaHelena10/pesquisa_caf-/README.md

 The data was very dirty so it wouldn't be efficient to use her without a proper change to prepare it for graphics and visualization.

+First of all I imported some useful libraries for data manipulation - such as Pandas, Numpy and Matplotlib - and started to explore the collected data to have a better comprehension including finding inconsistent data.
+After some researches I found some unusable columns that had lots of missing values and others that weren't relevant so I dicarded them.
+Afterwards, some informations were united as one, to solve this issue I separeted them as lists of values - later this will cause me some trouble when i try to use Power Bi.

+In order to fill some missing data without drastically changing my future results, I made some visualizations with box plot to have a deph understanding of some of my columns, then i discovered the bests values to fill in.
+Finally I saved my data in a csv to use on Power Bi, but then I found out that made a really big mistake, I had lists as column values and when I tried to use the visualizations it was pratically impossible to use Power Bi tools.
+After a bit of headache trying to solve this problem with the microsoft app, I concluded that it was not possible for me to do what I needed there.

+Back to VsCode I created some loops to scroll through the list and the occurence of each item, it successfully worked so I saved my outcomes as new tables, this way there will be no problems with Power Bi.

 ###  Load: